Miran Pavlin

-Miran Pavlin (born 8 October 1971) is a Slovenian former professional footballer who played as midfielder.
+Miran Pavlin (born 8 October 1971) is a Slovenian football executive and former player who played as midfielder.
 He featured for clubs such as Olimpija, SC Freiburg, Olympiakos Nicosia, APOEL, FC Porto and Olimpija Ljubljana.

+As of August 2024, Pavlin is the sporting director at Nottingham Forest.

 Club career

 In 2009, Pavlin joined FC Koper on a combined player-director of football contract.
 In his first season with Koper, he won the Slovenian PrvaLiga.
 His second season there started poorly – after a resounding 5–1 defeat away to Dinamo Zagreb in UEFA Champions League qualifiers, he announced his immediate retirement, only to return to the Koper team a week later for a single league match against Rudar Velenje.
 Soon, after another dispute with club leadership regarding player signings and departures, he left the club altogether.

 International career

-Pavlin made 63 appearances for the senior Slovenia national team between 1994 and 2004.
+Pavlin made 63 appearances for the senior Slovenia national team between 1994 and 2004, scoring five goals.
 He was a participant at the 2002 FIFA World Cup and UEFA Euro 2000.
 During the second leg of Slovenia's Euro 2000 play-off against Ukraine, it was Pavlin's goal which secured a 1–1 draw and an aggregate victory to send Slovenia to their first major tournament.
+His final international was an April 2004 friendly match away against Switzerland.